A Schematic Definition of Quantum Polynomial Time Computability: A New, Simple Schematic Definition

-The lemma below shows that we can extend any classical bijection on $\{0,1\}^k$ to its associated $\hatsquareqp$-function, which behaves in exactly the same way on the first $k$ qubits of every input.
+The next lemma shows that we can extend any classical bijection on $\{0,1\}^k$ to its associated $\hatsquareqp$-function, which behaves in exactly the same way as the bijection does on the first $k$ bits of its input.

 \begin{lemma} Let $k$ be a constant in $\nat^{+}$.
 For any bijection $f$ from $\{0,1\}^k$ to $\{0,1\}^k$, there exists a $\squareqp$-function $g_f$ such that, for any quantum state $\qubit{\phi}\in\HH_{\infty}$,